Package Leaflet: Information for the Patient

 This medicine may cause the following side effects:

-Treatment with ceftriaxone, particularly in elderly patients with severe kidney problems or nervous system problems, rarely may cause decreased consciousness, abnormal movements, agitation, and seizures.
+Treatment with ceftriaxone, particularly in elderly patients with severe kidney or nervous system problems, can rarely cause decreased consciousness, abnormal movements, agitation, and convulsions.

-Severe allergic reactions (frequency unknown: cannot be estimated from available data)
+Severe allergic reactions (frequency not known: cannot be estimated from the available data)

 If you experience a severe allergic reaction, inform your doctor immediately.

-Severe skin reactions (frequency unknown: cannot be estimated from available data)
+Severe skin reactions (frequency not known: cannot be estimated from the available data)

 If you experience a severe skin reaction, inform your doctor immediately.